dan-israeli/AI-Storyteller-Web-App/README.md

 ### **Library for Managing and Sharing Stories**
 The app offers a dedicated library, where users can:
 - Save a newly created story.
-- Manage their collection (e.g. view, delete).
+- Manage story collection (e.g. view, delete).
-- Share their favoriate stories via email directly from the app.
+- Share favoriate stories via email directly from the app.

 ### **Database**
 The app relies on a lightweight yet powerful SQLite3 database to store essintial information such as user data, stories, and more.
 This ensures fast and reliable access to data while keeping the project easy to deploy and maintain.